nus-cs2103-AY2021S1/tp/docs/UserGuide.md

    *Figure 12: The task named `Do User Guide` is added to the project `Aeroknotty`*

-Format: `addtask tn/TASK NAME tp/TASK PROGRESS td/TASK DEADLINE `
+Format: `addtask tn/TASK NAME td/TASK DEADLINE [tp/TASK PROGRESS] [d/TASK DESCRIPTION]`
   - All fields above are required
-  - Task Name can be any alphanumeric value (containing only alphabets and / or numbers)
+  - Task name can be any alphanumeric value (containing only alphabets and / or numbers)
   - Task progress is a percentage value indicating how much of the task is done
-  - Task deadline is indicated by a date and time with format *DD-MM-YYYY hh:mm:ss*
+  - Task deadline is indicated by a date and time with the format *DD-MM-YYYY hh:mm:ss*
-  - Deadline can be set to be in the past (in case the user wants to log finished tasks for the completeness of project management)
+  - The user can set the deadline to be in the past to allow the user to log finished tasks for the completeness of project management

 Example: `addtask tn/Do User Guide tp/30 td/29-02-2020 00:00:00` creates a task named Do User Guide, 30% completed, and has a deadline of 29th Feb 2020, midnight.